Table of content

 Okay, enough talk about CMS... let's get to the actual content!

-The TYPO3 backend isthe control center of your website.
+The TYPO3 backend is the control center of your website.
 This is where you create pages, edit content, upload images, manage users and configure all settings in the background.

 Note: "Access to the TYPO3 backend is usually assigned by the administrator.
 "He defines roles and authorizations such as editor, author, admin, viewer, etc. to control who has access to which areas and functions."

-How do I Log in to TYPO3?
+How do I log in to TYPO3?

 Logging in to the TYPO3 backend is easy: